wclr/yalc/README.md

 - Run `yalc installations clean my-package` to unpublish a package published with `yalc publish`
 - Run `yalc installations show my-package` to show all packages to which `my-package` has been installed.

----

-**NB!** `yalc` copies (or links) added/updated package content to the `node_modules` folder, but it doesn't execute `yarn/npm` install/update (unless you use --update flag) commands after this, so to update dependencies you should execute them.

----

 ## Advanced usage

 ### Pushing updates automatically to all installations